Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Experiments

-In this section, we investigate the effects of adaptive ensemble prediction on the prediction accuracy and the execution cost using various image classification tasks: ILSVRC 2012, Street View House Numbers (SVHN), CIFAR-10, and CIFAR-100 (with fine and course labels) datasets.
+In this section, we investigate the effects of adaptive ensemble prediction on the prediction accuracy and execution cost with various image classification tasks: ILSVRC 2012, Street View House Numbers (SVHN), CIFAR-10, and CIFAR-100 (with fine and coarse labels) datasets.

-For the ILSVRC 2012 dataset, we use GoogLeNet as the network architecture and train the network using the stochastic gradient descent with momentum as the optimization method.
-For other datasets, we use a network that has six convolutional layers with batch normalization (\cite{Ioffe15}) followed by two fully connected layers with Dropout.
+For the ILSVRC 2012 dataset, we used GoogLeNet as the network architecture and trained the network by using stochastic gradient descent with momentum as the optimization method.
+For other datasets, we used a network that has six convolutional layers with batch normalization (\cite{Ioffe15}) followed by two fully connected layers with dropout.
 We used the same network architecture except for the number of neurons in the output layer.
-We train the network using Adam (\cite{Kingma15}) as the optimizer.
+We trained the network by using Adam (\cite{Kingma15}) as the optimizer.
 For each task, we trained two networks independently.
-During the training, we used data augmentations by extracting a patch from a random position of the input image and using random horizontal flipping.
-Since adaptive ensemble prediction is an inference-time technique, it does not affect the network training.
+During the training, we used data augmentations by extracting a patch from a random position of an input image and using random horizontal flipping.
+Since adaptive ensemble prediction is an inference-time technique, network training is not affected.

-We averaged up to 20 local predictions using ensembling.
-We created 10 patches from each input image by extracting from the center and the four corners with and without horizontal flipping by following Alexnet.
+We averaged up to 20 local predictions by using ensembling.
+We created 10 patches from each input image by extracting from the center and four corners of images with and without horizontal flipping by following Alexnet.
 For each patch, we made two local predictions using two networks.
-The patch size is 224x224 for the ILSVRC 2012 dataset and 28x28 for the other datasets.
-We made local predictions in the following order: (center, no flip, network1), (center, no flip, network2), (center, flipped, network1), (center, flipped, network2), (top-left, no flip, network1), ..., (bottom-right, flipped, network2).
-Since averaging local predictions from different networks typically yield better accuracy and hence we use this order for both our adaptive ensembling and fixed-number static ensembling.
+The patch size was 224 x 224 for the ILSVRC 2012 dataset and 28 x 28 for the other datasets.
+We made local predictions in the following order: (center, no flip, network 1), (center, no flip, network 2), (center, flipped, network 1), (center, flipped, network 2), (top-left, no flip, network 1), ..., (bottom-right, flipped, network 2).
+Since averaging local predictions from different networks typically yields better accuracy, we used this order for both our adaptive ensembling and fixed-number static ensembling.
+As far as we tested, the order of local predictions slightly affected the error rates, but it did not change the overall comparisons shown in the evaluations.